taylorpaddock/readmegenerator/README.md

 ## Description

-Create a README generator using node.js so anyone can quickly create a professional README for any project.
+Create a README generator application using node.js so anyone can quickly create a professional README for any project.

 ## Installation